gabepesco/surrealpy/README.md

-# surrealpy
+# SurrealPy
-An ongoing implemention of surreal numbers in Python.
+An optimized implemention of surreal numbers in Python.